genecodAlan/auto-scope/README.md

-# auto-scope
-ESP8266 and stepper motor controlled microscope baseplate.
-Python based software with tkinter GUI for features such as image stitching, hematology classification and live organism tracking with PID.
 =======
 # Microscope Image Stitcher with Arduino Control

 A Python application for automated microscope image stitching with Arduino-controlled stage movement.
+ESP8266 and stepper motor-controlled microscope baseplate.
+Python-based software with a tkinter GUI for features such as image stitching, hematology classification, and live organism tracking with PID.

 ## Features